benfaerber/one-monokai-firefox-devtools/README.md

 3. Create a folder called "chrome"

-4. Add the 2 files from this repo to the "chrome" folder
+4. Add the 2 CSS files from this repo to the "chrome" folder

 5. Restart Firefox and open your Devtools!